He-Man and the Masters of the Universe (2021 TV series)

-He-Man and the Masters of the Universe 2021 is an American animated superhero television series developed by Rob David and is a reimagining of the 1983 series of the same name.
+He-Man and the Masters of the Universe is an American animated superhero television series developed by Rob David and is a reimagining of the 1983 animated series of the same name.
 The series premiered on Netflix on September 16, 2021.
 A second season was released on March 3, 2022.
-The third season was released on August 18, 2022.
+The third and final season was released on August 18, 2022.

 Plot

 On the planet Eternia, an amnesiac Prince Adam has been separated from his father King Randor during the treachery of his uncle Keldor.
 Upon being part of a Tiger Tribe with his best friend Krass'tine, Prince Adam later finds a Power Sword that transforms him into He-Man, the most powerful man in the universe.

 With Cringer, Krass'tine, and their new allies Teela and Duncan, known as Man-At-Arms, they work to fight the forces of Keldor upon his transformation into the evil Skeletor, and his minions Evil-Lyn, Beast Man, and Trap Jaw.